AlexLabram/CreativeWriting/wb/Witherworld.md

   - Dramatis personae and connection to Geoffrey of Monmouth's Arthurian romance.  ("Morgana le Fay" in particular is a very obvious link!
 Need to figure out what "le Fay" would have been in Brythonic.)
   - What was the immediate fall-out?
 Impact on demographics / politics / economy, in Britain / witherworld / abroad.
   - How did magical traditions survive until the present day?
 (Good excuse to work in lots of mediæval occult lore and dramatis personae!)
+- How does Witherworld magic work?
+  - Good excuse to introduce my spells-as-proteins metaphor, possibly mixed with my spells-as-tsukumogami metaphor.
+Put together - spells are "knotwork spirits": sequential expressions of will by the caster whose behaviour depends on how that expression naturally folds itself up on release.
+Some are transient (fireballs have only the intelligence and stamina required to throw themselves across a landscape and blow up); some are persistent (
+  - Some spirits have resonance with a particular concept (or prior set of cast spells) - for example, fireballs resonate with elemental Fire, and the greatest spells of battle can resonate with e.g. the Mórrígan.
+    - Magically-literate invaders can effectively redraw the resonance pattern through spreading the worship of their own gods.
+  - Spirits intended to stay small, such as magical servants, are often bound to a place simply because tying the location into the spell reduces their conceptual resonance and stops them maturing into full-fledged gods.
+The Roman Lares and Penates, or more recently brownies, are examples of this.
+  - There are also rituals, which are basically a way of hardwiring a lot of the initial conditions that affect the fold/knot pattern.
+Per the old factoid about amphibians having a lot more DNA than humans because their eggs need to handle lots of different temperatures etc, this speeds up the rate at which you can
+- How do Witherworld (theurgic) practitioners learn their magic?
+In what order are spells taught?
+Are there specific prerequisite exercises ("stare at this knot until it starts to make sense")?
+At what point are practitioners capable in combat and/or with rituals?

 ## Influences